British home front during World War II: Rationing

 Civilian rationing: A shopkeeper cancels the coupons in a housewife's ration book in 1943.
 Her coupons were only valid at one shop.

-Rationing was designed to provide minimum standards of essential consumption for the entire population, to reduce waste, to reduce trans-Atlantic shipping usage (and so free up shipping for war materiel), and to make possible the production of more war supplies with less variety.
+Rationing was designed to provide minimum standards of essential consumption for the entire population, to reduce waste, to reduce trans-Atlantic shipping usage (and so free up shipping for war material), and to make possible the production of more war supplies with less variety.
 The theme of equality of sacrifice was paramount.

 Just before the war began Britain was importing 20,000,000 long tons of food per year, including about 70% of its cheese and sugar, nearly 80% of fruits and about 70% of cereals and fats.
 The UK also imported more than half of its meat, and relied on imported feed to support its domestic meat production.
 The civilian population of the country was about 50 million.
 It was one of the principal strategies of the Germans in the Battle of the Atlantic to attack shipping bound for Britain, restricting British industry and potentially starving the nation into submission.

 To deal with sometimes extreme shortages, the Ministry of Food instituted a system of rationing.
 To buy most rationed items, each person had to register at chosen shops, and was provided with a ration book containing coupons that were only valid at that shop.
 The shopkeeper was provided with enough food for registered customers.
 Purchasers had to take ration books with them when shopping, so that the relevant coupon or coupons could be cancelled.